 From 1985 to 2014, I was the director of the Catholic musical group Kerygma.
 From 1997 to 2000, I was a member of the pastoral council of the María Madre de la Iglesia parish.

-Teaching math is my passion, and I feel blessed to have the ability to provoke learning processes in my students.
+Teaching math and educational leadership are my passions, and I feel blessed to have the ability to provoke learning processes in my students.
 Having reached a point in my life where I have been challenged to begin a new project in a different country, I have been pleasantly surprised that my path has crossed with those whom I am sure God has placed in my life.
-I believe that excellence is a process, and I am convinced that my vocation as a teacher places me in a position as a public servant.
+I believe that excellence is a process, and I am convinced that my vocation as an educator places me in a position as a public servant.
 Finally, I am thankful for the families that place their trust in me so that together we may collaborate in the education of their children.

 During the past twenty years, I have been fortunate enough to teach a variety of subjects to a wide array of learners, ranging from elementary grades to adults.
 However, the one thing that has remained the same in my career is that I believe every child should be valued and treated with respect.

 I am a caring, patient, and sensitive teacher who works well with students of various backgrounds and learning capabilities.
 I consider myself an organized, hard-working, and self-motivated educator who puts great effort into preparing my lessons while using multiple teaching strategies to keep my students focused and interested.

 I grew up in New York City and earned my BA in Exceptional Student Education from Florida International University.
 I have been married twenty-three years and have two amazing sons.

 In my spare time, I enjoy reading, cooking, and boating.
 I look forward to helping my students become responsible and independent children who love learning.